 Cover crops are not just for fixing nitrogen—for instance, they can be effective clod-busters (watch a video clip to see what Bay Area organic farmer Fred Hempel of Baia Nicchia Farm says about that).
-Think about what soil problems you would want to solve and then check our Cover Crop Solution Chart to find out which which seeds will do the trick for you.
+Think about which soil problems you want to solve and then check our Cover Crop Solution Chart to find out which seeds will do the trick for you.

-1) Harvest your vegetables and pull out the plants and other debris.
+1) Harvest your vegetables, then pull out the plants and other debris.

 2) Calculate the square footage of the area you want to plant with cover crop.

 3) Buy enough seed for the area (our Summer Soil Builder Mix is shown above).

 4) Inoculate the seeds, if necessary, and plant them.

 5) Water regularly if your cover crop needs summer irrigation.